 Dick Paulett, war hero and popular scion of one of New York's most distinguished families, entered the studio.
 Inspector Malone averted his eyes, slyly scrutinizing the other's faultless attire.

->

 "Johnny Paulett's son?" he asked abruptly.

 The blond announcer nodded assent.

-It was then the Inspector noted Dick Paulett's throat pulse.
+It was then the Inspector noted Dick Paulett's throat It was throbbing.

+pulse.
 It was throbbing.
 "I knew your dad, young man," he said casually.
-"The best gentleman jockey that ever rounded the turn at old
+"The best gentleman jockey that ever rounded the turn at old Sheepshead Bay.

 "Nice of you, sir, to say so," said Dick Paulett.
-His fingers frembled nervously while he lighted a cigarette.
-"You did a lot for your country during the war," said
+His fingers trembled nervously while he lighted a cigarette.